sts10/common_word_list_maker/readme.markdown

 ## Tools for further working on the produced word list

 If you'd like to easily do more manipulations of the resulting word list file, such as remove prefix words, I'd recommend another tool I built called [Tidy](https://github.com/sts10/tidy/).
+For example, `tidy -o cleaned_up_list.txt -lpe -m 4 -a /usr/share/dict/words word_list.txt`.

 ## On licensing/usage